Stuycs-K/finalprojectapcs-3-auyeung-karen/DEVLOG-Karen.md

 ### 2024-05-27 - Finished swapping mechanic + working on matching mechanic
 * Spent 40 minutes in class fixing and finishing the swapping mechanic + starting on matching mechanic
+* Spent 35 minutes at home fixing horizontal + vertical matches detection
+* Can no longer swap without it making a match and being adjacent